locaal-ai/obs-backgroundremoval/README.md

 GPU support:
 * Currently on Windows we support DirectML, which should reduce CPU usage by 95% and effectively use the systems accelerators (GPUs if available).
 * On Mac we support CoreML for acceleration, which is available on M1 and M2 (not Intel, sorry).
-Pure CPU inference will bring the CPU usage to >40%, which may get the machine warm or spin the cooling fans.
-* CUDA is not directly supported in this plugin, however it is supported by ONNX Runtime which we use.
-Perhaps in the future we will add CUDA support.
+* CUDA is supported in this plugin through TensorRT, however it is supported only on Linux.
 * The goal of this plugin is to be available for everyone on every system, even if they don't own a GPU.

+Number of CPU threads is controllable through the UI settings.
+A 2-thread setting works best.

 The pretrained model weights used for portrait foreground segmentation are taken from:
 - https://github.com/anilsathyan7/Portrait-Segmentation/tree/master/SINet